 Welcome to my country, Sri Lanka.

-In the early 90's I remember how everything on the TV was a 'hand me down' from the States or England.
-I was fortunate enough to grow up watching the best re-runs on the planet.
+In the early 90's I remember how everything on the TV was a 'hand me down' from western world.
+We were culturally exposed to the best re-runs on the planet.
 Teenage Mutant Ninja Turtles, Batman the Animated Series, GI JOE, Care Bears, GEM, the list goes on.
-You name a cliché 80's cartoon or TV series and I'm sure they aired it on the local telly over here and I'm sure they still do.

-Our country was built on a strong creative culture that dated back almost two thousand years.
-It's pretty obvious too, you see it everywhere on the walls in temples, castle ruins and catacombs.
-But being creative comes with a price (I know cause I'm a creative person my self by profession).
-Being lazy is part of life here, we have at least one holiday per month.
-We called it Poya (Full Moon days).
-Every Poya is a holiday so that's at least 12 holidays per year.
-I don't know if I should call it a bad trait but us Sri Lankan's are lazy and we own it.
-We are lazy because we just love to take time and enjoy the flowers or make the most of break time at school or at work.
-A laid-back culture that keeps us going because there's always something to look for when the going gets tough on the daily grind.
+Our country was built on a strong creative foundation that dates back two thousand years.
+It’s not hard to miss, you see it everywhere in temples, castle ruins, caves, plastered on the walls and everywhere in between.
+But being creative comes with a price, the price of procrastination.
+Being lazy less eager to work is a part of life here.
+We have at least one holiday per month, Poya (Full Moon days), it’s the little glimmer of light gifted to all Sri Lankans alike.
+A laid-back culture that keeps us going because there's always something to look forward to when the going gets tough on the daily grind.

 Sri Lanka is an island that is smaller than Texas.
-It resembles a drop of dew that trickled down from India and was creatively captured in mid-motion before it hit the ground.
+It resembles a drop of dew that trickled down from India and was creatively captured in mid-motion before hitting the ground.
 Some say it resembles a teardrop that symbolizes our remarkable resilience.
-We are minute in size but tropical magnificence can be found in any direction.
+We are small in size but tropical magnificence can be found in any direction.
 Our country speaks of our past through the ambiance of color, culture and colonial architecture.

 Its hard to not be poetic when describing the many different adventures you can go on in Sri Lanka.
 Our little country is blessed with breathtaking beaches, lush green meadow filled mountains, bountiful plains, jungles, and a Rain Forest which is an untouched marvel of nature that thrived in spite of our destructive past.